Trump is inserting himself into the messy race to become the next House speaker. Will it matter?

 Trump made clear his ultimate goal earlier this week when he wrote on his Truth Social site that he would “do whatever is necessary to help with the Speaker of the House selection process, short term, until the final selection of a GREAT REPUBLICAN SPEAKER is made - A Speaker who will help a new, but highly experienced President, ME, MAKE AMERICA GREAT AGAIN!”

 ___ Colvin reported from New York.
-Associated Press writer Lisa Mascaro contributed to this report.
+AP Congressional Correspondent Lisa Mascaro contributed to this report.

 Credit: AP